Saitama at-large district

-Saitama at-large district is a three-member constituency of the House of Councillors, the upper house of the national Diet of Japan.
-It consists of Saitama and elects three Councillors for six-year terms every three years by single non-transferable vote.
+Saitama at-large district (埼玉県選挙区, Saitama-ken senkyoku) is a four-member constituency of the House of Councillors, the upper house of the national Diet of Japan.
+It consists of Saitama and elects four Councillors for six-year terms every three years by single non-transferable vote.

 Until a reapportionment in the 1990s, effective in the 1995 and 1998 Councillors elections, Saitama was a two-member district electing a total of four Councillors.
+Then again in 2018, the district had its fixed seat count increased from a total of six Councillors to eight Councillors.
+The new seats were filled in the 2019 and 2022 House of Councillors elections.